radlinskii/donkeytype/README.md

 1. Create your own fork of the code repository.
 2. Make the desired changes in your fork.
-3. Ennsure your changes adhere to the code style and quality standards.
+3. Ensure your changes adhere to the code style and quality standards.

 ### Hacktoberfest 2023